 They regulate to protect the interests of tenants, homeless people and others who use the services provided by social landlords.
 To do this they focus on securing good outcomes for tenants and other service users, help them to hold their landlords to account and drive improvement in the provision of social housing.

 Each year a Regulatory Assessment is made using a risk-based and proportionate approach.
-This year the SHR assessed that Cordale Housing Association is Medium Engagement.
+This year the SHR assessed that Cordale Housing Association is Low Engagement.

 To view Cordale Housing's Regulation Plan please click here.